 Latvia's defense concept is based upon four basic pillars: collective defense as a member of NATO, professionalization of the armed forces, support and coordination with civil society, and international military cooperation.

 Defense spending had risen following joining NATO in 2004, and the government had committed 2% of its GDP to defense spending through 2013.
 However, in view of current economic problems, spending in the military sector is unlikely to reach that goal, and in fact has been slashed more severely than almost any other country.
+Latvia and Lithuania spent in the neighborhood of 1.4 percent in recent years.

 The Latvian National Armed Forces became fully professional in November 2006.
 The goals stated in the Chapter on National Defence and Security of the Government’s Declaration, adopted on 9 March 2004, included a decision that by the end of 2006, Latvia will only maintain a professional army.
 Provision of enhancement of professionalism of the National Armed Forces (NAF) and cancellation of the compulsory military service.
 Creation of an efficient system for selection and training of personnel, as well as ensuring a competitive salary system and a social guarantees programme for soldiers of the professional military service.
 The year 2006 saw the end of conscription and a relatively smooth transfer of the NAF to a professional army.
 However, a few individual cases which raised public concern about leadership and professionalism in the NAF in 2006 (among them the death of two parachutists due to lack of training and co-ordination) probably contributed to some negative evaluation.
 General statistical data on poor health conditions and short life expectancy of Latvian men explain the poor health conditions of young men as one of the biggest problems in recruiting.
 In 2006, almost 30 percent of applicants failed physical tests.